How to Split Time Between Schengen and Non-Schengen Countries

 Bucket 2: Everything else.
 The UK, Ireland, Turkey, the Balkans (Albania, Serbia, Montenegro, Bosnia, Kosovo, North Macedonia), Georgia, Moldova, Cyprus — each country has its own rules and its own clock.
 Time spent in these countries does not count toward your Schengen 90 days.

 This means you can spend 90 days in the Schengen Area, cross into a non-Schengen country, and your Schengen days start “aging off” the 180-day rolling window while you’re somewhere else entirely.
+For a complete breakdown of which countries fall where, see our guides to Schengen countries and non-Schengen European countries.

 Sample Itinerary 1: The 6-Month European Circuit